alicedb2/tinyQuan/README.md

 - Trigger-out

 ##### Controls:
-- Encoder 1
+- **Encoder 1**
--- Rotate to change scale
+	- Rotate to change scale
--- Push to activate/deactivate in-scale CV mode.
+	- Push to activate/deactivate in-scale CV mode.
 When the mode is on the little indicator appears solid.
-- Encoder 2
+- **Encoder 2**
--- Rotate to change root note
+	- Rotate to change root note
--- Push to switch between piano and beatstep pro layout
+	- Push to switch between piano and beatstep pro layout

 ### Comments
 ##### In-scale CV mode